chanced/focus-svelte/README.md

 ## Description

-focus-svelte works a bit differently than other focus locks I've encounted.
+focus-svelte works a bit differently than other focus traps I've encounted.
 Rather than using an event listener to track user activity and overriding the default behavior of the browser, the DOM is manipulated instead.
-All elements outside of an active focus lock's descendants or ancestory have their `tabindex` set to `-1` if it was `0` or greater previously.
+All elements outside of an active focus trap's descendants or ancestory have their `tabindex` set to `-1` if it was `0` or greater previously.

-To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates.
-Once all focus locks are disabled or removed, the observer is stopped and the elements' properties are reset.
-If a focus lock later becomes active, the observer is restarted and nodes are decorated accordingly.
+To keep track of changes after the trap is enabled, a `MutationObserver` monitors the DOM for updates.
+Once all focus traps are disabled or removed, the observer is stopped and the elements' properties are reset.
+If a focus trap later becomes active, the observer is restarted and nodes are decorated accordingly.

-When a lock becomes active for the first time, the `HTMLElement` that is assigned focus is dependent upon the options passed to the action / component.
+When a trap becomes active for the first time, the `HTMLElement` that is assigned focus is dependent upon the options passed to the action / component.

 If `element` is assigned and is tabbable, it will be focused upon.
 If `element` is `undefined`